XueFuzhao/HowToRunScenic/README.md

     [here](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm) to
     learn more about TPU architectures.

-3. With Cloud TPU VMs, you ssh directly into the host machine of the TPU VM.
+2. With Cloud TPU VMs, you ssh directly into the host machine of the TPU VM.
     You can install packages, run your code run, etc. in the host machine.
 Once the TPU instance is created, ssh into it with

     ```sh
+    export TPU_NAME=v3-8
     gcloud alpha compute tpus tpu-vm ssh ${TPU_NAME} --zone=${ZONE}
     ```

-    where `TPU_NAME` and `ZONE` are the name and the zone used in step 2.
+    where `TPU_NAME` and `ZONE` are the name and the zone used above.

-4. Install T5X and the dependencies.
+4. Install the dependencies, one great way is installing t5x first.
+Most environment used in Scenic would be covered by that.

     ```sh
     git clone --branch=main https://github.com/google-research/t5x